gokuldas/archlinux_ml_fonts/README.md

 > pacman -U pkgname.pkg.tar.gz

 ## Credits
-[Swatanthra Malayalam Computing](https://smc.org.in/) MC team for fonts and Fedora team for fontconfig files.
+[Swatanthra Malayalam Computing](https://smc.org.in/) team for fonts and Fedora team for fontconfig files.

 ## License
 All the contents of this repository are under MIT license.